Rehansaputradewantoro/ForexSmartBot/README.md

 # ForexSmartBot

 ForexSmartBot is an automated forex trading bot written in Python.
-It trades stable currency pairs such as **EURUSD** and **USDJPY** using a simple moving average crossover strategy.
+It trades currency pairs such as **EURUSD** and **USDJPY** using a simple moving average crossover strategy.
 The bot adjusts trade amounts dynamically between **$10** and **$100** based on recent trading performance, aiming to optimize the investment per operation.

 ## Features